Books by Bill Wall

-In 1843, the stakes were 100 British pounds a side in the Staunton vs. Saint-Amant match, held in Paris.
+In November-December 1843, the stakes were 100 British pounds a side in the Staunton vs. Saint-Amant match, held in Paris.
+Staunton won the stake.

 In 1845, the first place prize for the U.S. Championship match was $1,000.
 The winner was Charles Stanley (1819-1901), defeating Eugene Rousseau (1810-1870) in a match.

 In 1851, the first international chess tournament was held in London.
 Adolf Anderssen won the event.
 His prize was 183 British pounds and a silver cup.
 He owed 1/3 of his winnings to Szen after a private agreement that if either one were to take first place, he would share 1/3 to the other.
-The total prize fund was 355 British pounds, raised by Howard Staunton.
+The total prize fund was 551 British pounds (over $500,000 in 2021 dollars), raised by Howard Staunton.

 In 1857, first prize in the first American Chess Congress was $300 (equivalent to almost $7,000 in today's currency).
 Paul Morphy won first prize, but refused to take any money.
 He did accept a silver service consisting of a pitcher, four goblets, and a tray.
 Morphy's prize was given to him by Oliver Wendell Holmes.